 Whether it’s Return on Ad Spend, Client Lifetime Value, Customer Acquisition Costs, or direct sales, there are many ways to report on performance analytics within a dashboard.
 The question then becomes, what information needs to be collected and presented to clients?

-The differences between attribution models for measuring success can be vast, and when presenting them to clients, the response can range from enlightening to enraging.
+The differences between attribution models in digital marketing can be vast, and when presenting them to clients, the response can range from enlightening to enraging.